le0pard/cable-shared-worker/README.md

 # Cable-shared-worker (CableSW) - ActionCable and AnyCable Shared Worker support

-Cable-shared-worker - running ActionCable or AnyCable client in a shared webworker allows you to share a single websocket connection for multiple browser windows and tabs.
+Cable-shared-worker is running ActionCable or AnyCable client in a shared webworker allows you to share a single websocket connection for multiple browser windows and tabs.

 ## Motivation